 $ git fetch upstream

-$ git checkout master Switched to branch 'master' $ git rebase upstream/master
+$ git checkout main Switched to branch 'main' $ git rebase upstream/main

 history clean and readable.

 When you’re ready, push your changes to your remote fork.